 We do not require additional caregivers for sprinkler play; however, you must not leave a child alone with the sprinkler equipment.
 [Medium-High]

 Subchapter F, Developmental Activities and Activity Plan

 §747.2101.
-Must I provide planned activities for the children in my child-care home?
+What must I consider when providing planned activities for the children in my child-care home?